 Students begin the financial aid application process by submitting the FREE Application for Federal Student Aid or FAFSA at www.fafsa.gov.
-With the FAFSA eligibility is determined for federal and state assistance.
+With the FAFSA, eligibility is determined for federal and state assistance.
 Federal and state eligibility is limited to Northeastern Illinois University (NEIU) prospects and current students who are pursuing a degree and have either a U.S. citizenship or eligible non-citizen status (applied for permanent residency).
-Once the FAFSA is completed, students are encouraged to apply for University Foundation and private scholarships.
-To apply for University Foundation scholarships, students should login to Academic Works at http://www.neiu.edu/financial-aid/scholarship-opportunities and use the NEIUport login information to access the application.
-Priority file date for Federal, state and University scholarships is March 1.
+Once the FAFSA is completed, students are encouraged to apply for NEIU Foundation and private scholarships.
+To apply for NEIU Foundation scholarships, students should check scholarship opportunities at Northeastern and use the NEIUport login information to access the application.
+Priority file date for federal, state and University scholarships is March 1.

 How do I create an FSA ID?

-The Federal Student Aid Identification number – a username and password – has replaced the Federal Student Aid PIN and is used as a single sign on for completing the FAFSA and viewing borrowing history.
+The Federal Student Aid Identification number – a username and password – has replaced the Federal Student Aid PIN and is used as a single sign-on for completing the FAFSA and viewing borrowing history.
 Visit www.fafsa.gov to create your lifetime FSA ID.
-It generally takes 1-3 business days to generate.
+It generally takes one to three business days to generate.

 What are Direct Costs or Educational Related expenses at Northeastern?

 Northeastern's direct educational related expenses include tuition, fees, books/supplies, room/board, transportation, and personal items.
 These items are updated annually and are commonly referred to as the Cost of Attendance (COA).
 See the Financial Aid Office website for more information.

 What does it mean if a student is selected for verification?